Skip to content

 Typical weather patterns tend to bring cooler weather in early September, and the rivers cool down quickly after a few nights of near-freezing temperatures.
 We see a renewal of mayfly hatches following these cooler nights, quickly gaining the attention of trout everywhere.
 Early morning Tricos are followed by mid-morning Western Red Quills and Gray Drakes, and then there are still plenty of terrestrials to keep much fish looking up for an easy meal throughout the day.

 More and more anglers are planning September trips as the fishing and weather are typically very good.
 Sudden weather changes are a real possibility in September, so anglers need to be prepared for anything from snow to scorching heat.
-If early snow shows up, the Cottonwood leaves begin to turn yellow and gold, making for a spectacular day
+If early snow shows up, the Cottonwood leaves begin to turn yellow and gold, making for a spectacular day…fish or not.

 Fall: Labor Day into October